 A penguin spy working for the Inquisitors, though she has worked with the main characters before.
 Though she was offered a chance to join the group, she declined, citing that she didn't want to end up being a cliche

-Non-Indicative Name: Her codename is "The Elusive Camel", but she's actually a Penguin.
+- Non Indicative Name: Her codename is "The Elusive Camel", but she's actually a Penguin.
 When asked if she couldn't have picked a better one, she explains all the good code names were taken, and it was either that or "Urinating Flounder".
 She made the right choice, it seems.

-Only Sane Penguin: Frequently the voice of rationality when in the company of the four main characters.
+- Only Sane Penguin: Frequently the voice of rationality when in the company of the four main characters.

-Rescue Romance: Eh, kinda.
+- Rescue Romance: Eh, kinda.
 She warmed up to Eastwood much more after his actions helped save her from one of Morth's assassins, even kissing him on the cheek (described by Simmons as "the only woman who had ever kissed him without the influence of excessive amounts of alcohol", no less).
 Unfortunately, him accidentally shooting her in the arm when it came time to rescue her from Morth himself (whom was Eastwood's actual target) seems to have ruined his chances with her for now.